neuro4ml/neuro4ml.github.io/Week_5/1-Spiking.md

     * But on the upside, these rules are more biologically plausible. 😊

 :::{seealso} That's it!
-In the next section, we’ll dive into some of the details of these different solutions.
+In the next section, we'll dive into some of the details of these different solutions.
 :::